ObsMod/pylawr/docs/source/index.rst

 .. note:: The latest version of :py:mod:`pylawr` package is an alpha version, as
     well as this documentation, so please report any unstable behavior, code errors or misspelling.
 Thank you!
-Keep in mind the syntax can change drastically for increasing version/path number.
+Keep in mind, the syntax can change drastically for increasing version/path number.

 Read the following documentation to find solutions how to process radar data to